meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 Deleuze's most critical insight for the politics of the cybernetic age is the transformation of the subject from the **Individual** to the "**Dividual**."

+> *"The old power was defined by the individual—its signature, its number, its place in a mass.
+The new power is defined by the dividual—masses, samples, data, markets, or 'banks.'
+It is no longer a question of disciplining people, but of controlling access."*

 The Individual is the form of the disciplinary society: a unique, bounded body tracked by a rigid signature (name, employee number) and confined to specific physical spaces.
 The Individual is an interruption to the system (they must be moved from school to factory to office).
 The dividual, however, is **the data-form of the control society**: a fluid, divisible numerical entity tracked by instantaneous metrics and passwords.
 The dividual is a **continuous variation** within the system, perfectly mirroring the cybernetic loop.
 The subject is no longer defined by a fixed identity, but by a set of fluid, constantly adjusting samples, data, markets, or "banks."

 Wiener's fear that "behavior becomes signal" is actualized when the subject becomes a dividual stream of signals.
 The *dividual* is the statistical vector in the space of the algorithm, the fungible economic object that Big Tech sells—the **credit score**, the **ad profile**, the **risk assessment score**.
 McLuhan's "massage" (continuous conditioning) is the primary technique for producing the dividual through modulation.

 Deleuze thus sensed a new form of power emerging: continuous, distributed, and algorithmic.
 His diagnosis of the dividual sets up a profound ontological crisis for Mind.
 The very concept of the individual—as a bounded, singular source of unpredictable intent—becomes an obstruction to the smooth, variational control sought by the system.
 The control society, operating on continuous data streams and leveraging **predictive AI models**, fundamentally denies a role for traditional individuation.
 The subject exists only as a field effect—a collection of metrics.
 There is no reconciliation for Mind here, only the constant pressure of modulation: the nail that sticks out must be hammered down.

+Deleuze highlights the system's own inherent limit in its constant state of flux:

+> *"There is no need to ask what is the toughest or most tolerable regime, for it is within the system itself that the forces struggling against the organization of power are elaborated."*

-Deleuze implies the system's own limit: within the relentless drive for perpetual homeostasis, the only guaranteed eventual outcome is decay.
-For if the system succeeds in eliminating all meaningful perturbation and conflict, it merely accelerates its own entropic exhaustion.
+This points to the system's own internal limits: within the relentless drive for perpetual homeostasis, the only guaranteed outcome is continuous instability and eventual decay.
+For if the system succeeds in eliminating all meaningful perturbation and conflict, it merely accelerates its own entropic exhaustion, requiring ever more complex and unstable forms of modulation to keep itself functional.

 ## Interlude: The Probabilistic Roots of Control